openvar/variantValidator/docs/MANUAL.md

 # To validate a variant
 output = validator.validate('NM_000088.3:c.589G>T', 'GRCh37', 'all')
-# This returns an ValOutput object that can be used to output the results in a number of different ways
+# This returns an ValOutput object that can be used to output the results in a number of different ways (dictionary, json or table)
 output.format_as_dict(with_meta=True)

 # The Validator object also contains other useful methods, such as finding all transcripts from a gene ID/symbol